Carroballista: Structure

-The structure of the carroballista machine is identical to that of the cheiroballistra or manuballista.
+The structure of the carroballista machine is identical to that of the cheiroballistra or manuballista, which translates in all its forms to "hand ballista", was an imperial-era Roman siege engine.
+Designed by Hero of Alexandria and mostly composed of metal (the spring mechanism and the skeins), it shot bolts that were smaller than those in other forms of ballistae and generally made of metal.
+It was the next major improvement after the scorpio.
+The name of the weapon is composed of the Greek words for 'hand' and 'shooter' implying that portable versions might also have existed, similar to crossbows.

 It seems that the technical innovations introduced by the adoption of the cheiroballistra by the Roman army at the end of the 1st century AD made the use of the cart possible.
 In fact, the light but stout metal spring-frame and the wider space in the frontal part of the machine given by the arched strut conferred a greater manoeuvrability to the whole ballista.

 Shooting position

 According to the Trajan's column representation (Scene XL), the carroballista was manoeuvred by one man mounted on the cart with the ballista and by another man positioned behind the cart and operating probably some sort of winch handle.
 The presence of the mules in front of the cart suggests that the carroballista could be easily moved through the battlefield whilst shooting bolts.
 This interpretation is not unanimously accepted by scholars.

 It is not certain that the ballistae are actually shooting.
 The whole representation could be simply an image of carts transporting ballistae to their destination nest on the battlefield.
 But the bolts or arrows are here depicted in a ready-to-fire position, hazardous for artillerymen if the ballistae are simply being transported in order to be dismounted and deployed on the battlefield.

 In another section of the Trajan's column (Scene LXVI) the simple transportation of the ballista is depicted and now we have no arrows or bolts ready to be released on the ballista, the ballista is empty, and no artilleryman is manoeuvring the machine.
 An artilleryman is pulling the cart near the wheel and this suggests that the whole machine must have been quite a heavy structure.